S2FI/Healthy-24/README.md

 By employing Sass and selectively adopting technologies like Redux, the project exemplifies a pragmatic approach to enhancing code maintainability and efficiency while balancing the project's specific needs.

+You can find this project deployed on firebase : https://healthy-24.web.app/ or https://healthy-24.firebaseapp.com/

 In the project directory, you can run:

 ### `npm install .`